darrell-d/debugging/debugging.md

 #Debuging guide
-Guide of things common basic debugging traps I normally fall into.
+Guide of things common basic debugging traps that I've fallen into over the years and I've seen others fall into.

 ##General